Jewel's New Beginning Learning Center

-JNBLC uses blend of scholastic and creative curriculum that focuses on Literacy to build bonds through books and conversation.
+JNBLC uses creative curriculum that focuses on Literacy to build bonds through books and conversation.
 The goal is to develop language and literacy skills in a blended classroom and home-like environment that provides the perfect opportunity to strengthen the bonds between children, between teacher and child and between children and books partnering with their parents.

 Academic curriculum: Reading, writing, math, computer and library time